nilearn/nilearn/doc/dataset_manipulation.rst

     :align: center
     :scale: 50%

-The resulting mask seems correct.
+The resulting mask seems to be correct.
 If we compare it to the original one, they are very close.

 Preprocessings